startupradar/ingestion/README.md

 # Ingestion framework for StartupRadar

-This repository gives you a framework for ingesting StartupRadar data into your own systems.
+This repository provides a framework to ingest [StartupRadar](https://startupradar.co) data into your own systems.
-Adapting it to your use case should take less than an hour.
+Adaption to most use cases should be possible with only a few lines of code.

-What it does:
+What Ingestion does for you:

-- fetches new startups from StartupRadar through a variety of methods
+- fetches new startups from our [startup API](https://api.startupradar.co/api) through a variety of methods
 - compares all startups against already stored startups
-- crate new deals or updates existing ones
+- creates new deals or updates existing ones

 With this tool, you can easily implement the following use cases: